fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

 * In the assignment hand-in, make sure to provide a link to the repo, a screenshot of the site, and a link to the site.

-## Assignment – Alternative 2, pick you own thing.
+## Assignment – Alternative 2: Pick you own thing.

 (Since the last assignment of the course will be a group asssignment for a customer, I'd like you to have another opportunity to work on something you